hearhellacopters/hash-maker/README.md

 ## Snefru

 Snefru hash function class.
-Can be returned as a `string`, `Uint8Array`, or `Buffer`.
+Can be returned as a hex `string`, `Uint8Array`, or `Buffer`.
 Can create your own with the `SNEFRU.Snefru` class.

 Can be imported as: